The End (Agents of S.H.I.E.L.D.): Casting

 Main cast members Clark Gregg, Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Henry Simmons return from previous seasons as Phil Coulson, Melinda May, Daisy Johnson / Quake, Leo Fitz, Jemma Simmons, and Alphonso "Mack" Mackenzie, respectively.
-Before the 2017 New York Comic-Con, it was revealed that Natalia Cordova-Buckley had been promoted to series regular for the season, after recurring in the past two seasons as Elena "Yo-Yo" Rodriguez.
-Also in the episode, Adrian Pasdar recurs as Glenn Talbot, who becomes the supervillain Graviton; Lola Glaudini appears as Polly Hinton, Robin Hinton's mother; Peter Mensah portrays the alien Qovas; and Jeff Ward recurs as Deke Shaw, a character from the future who eventually is promoted to the main cast in the next season.
+Before the 2017 New York Comic Con, it was revealed that Natalia Cordova-Buckley had been promoted to series regular for the season, after recurring in the past two seasons as Elena "Yo-Yo" Rodriguez.
+Also in the episode, Adrian Pasdar recurs as Glenn Talbot, who becomes the supervillain Graviton; Lola Glaudini as Polly Hinton; Lexy Kolker as young Robin Hinton; Peter Mensah portrays the alien Qovas; and Jeff Ward recurs as Deke Shaw, a character from the future.

 Music

-Despite the increase of synthesizers, McCreary kept his established symphonic writing and characters themes "as the foundation of the score".
+Despite the increase of synthesizers, Bear McCreary kept his established symphonic writing and characters themes "as the foundation of the score".
 He felt the balance he looked to achieve between the synthesizers and classic orchestra was "epitomized" in his score for "The End".

-Tie-ins
+Marvel Cinematic Universe tie-ins

 "The End" takes place during the events of Avengers: Infinity War (2018) and the episode makes a few references to the film, mostly from Talbot, who plans to join the Avengers to stop Thanos.
-Bell also spoke to not directly referencing the end of Infinity War in "The End", by not showing any of the characters killed as a result of Thanos' finger snap.
+Bell also spoke to not directly referencing the end of Infinity War in "The End", by not showing any of the characters killed as a result of the Blip caused by Thanos.
 He said "Part of what happened was, they changed the release date... we move at a different schedule than they do and so suddenly everything was a week earlier, and so we had to make some adjustments and that's how we end up with our story."
 Whedon continued, "the other thing is that there's certain story points that are so – there would really be no way for us to address it and keep our show intact.
 Given that there's another movie coming out, and there's gonna be constant repercussions of their universe, so what we felt was that the safe play for our story, and for the integrity of our universe, was to operate outside of it."

+Release

+"The End" was first aired in the United States on ABC on May 18, 2018.
+The episode, along with the rest of the fifth season, began streaming on Netflix in the United States on June 17, 2018.